jlov7/ASR-Copilot/docs/EXTENDING.md

    - Update golden datasets (`data/samples/`) so demos stay deterministic.

 5. **Docs & demo**
 - Refresh screenshots under `docs/SCREENSHOTS/`.
   - Mention the new card in `docs/DEMO-SCRIPT.md` and the README “Demo shows” section.

+## From Demo → Enterprise

+When you graduate the demo into an enterprise deployment, plan for:

+- **SSO & RBAC** – front the FastAPI app with SSO and map roles (viewer, editor, admin) to adapter privileges.
+- **Centralized secrets** – move credentials to Vault/Secrets Manager and rotate regularly.
+- **Audit logging** – capture adapter access, exports, and purges in a tamper-evident log.
+- **Rate-limit & failure tests** – run adapter dry-runs against staging tenants to exercise throttling and retries.
+- **Multi-tenant configuration** – parameterize dataset/cache directories and export paths per customer or program.
+- **Privacy review** – document retention, purge controls, and redaction in line with your security/compliance checklist.

 With these steps you can introduce new telemetry while keeping the agentic guardrails and Safe Mode posture intact.